-The CA 2016 does not stipulate these requirements.
-A listed issuer is required under the Listing Requirements (Chapters 9 and 15) to disclose in its annual report, inter alia:
+The Companies Act 2016 does not stipulate these requirements.
+Under chapters 9 and 15 of the Listing Requirements, a listed issuer is required to disclose the following, among other things, in its annual report:

-- the total number of board meetings held; - the number of board meetings attended by each director and the details of the membership of board committees; and - the processes undertaken by the nomination and audit committee in respect of its functions.
+- the total number of board meetings held; - the number of board meetings attended by each director and the details of the membership of board committees; and - the processes the nomination and audit committee undertake in respect of their functions.